psychemedia/pentrich-uprising/histories/31_special_commission_york_castle_reports.md

 Shakespeare.

 Why at this dead and perilous hour are met
-These haggard aud these darkened visages?
+These haggard and these darkened visages?
 What dread intent is lowering in their eyes?
 They mutter, but they tell not their designs;
 This silence speaks against them.